 - There is growing recognition that prenatal factors affecting the baby before birth can lead to a variety of childhood and adult conditions like obesity and diabetes.

-At Winthrop-University Hospital research in this field includes studies of fetal origins of adult disease and the pathogenesis and etiology of various adverse pregnancy outcomes, including fetal growth restriction, pregnancy loss, prematurity and stillbirth.
+At NYU Winthrop Hospital research in this field includes studies of fetal origins of adult disease and the pathogenesis and etiology of various adverse pregnancy outcomes, including fetal growth restriction, pregnancy loss, prematurity and stillbirth.

 WUH Researchers' Study:

 - effects of maternal exposure to environmental toxins on the fetus.